Iconic World

 • Roadblock: Your journey is delayed, skip your next turn.

 • “Do you know another one?”: Name another example within the category.
 Correct?
-Choose any available element.
-(The color of the border shows the category.)
+You can claim this square as well.
+This counts as a coloured square for the category.

 8